-(i) ensuring that there is no significant exposure to illiquid or thinly traded financial instruments; and

-Liquidity risk (continued)

-(ii) applying limits to ensure there is no concentration of liquidity risk to a particular counterparty or market.
+- (i) ensuring that there is no significant exposure to illiquid or thinly traded financial instruments: and - (ii) applying limits to ensure there is no concentration of liquidity risk to a particular counterparty or market.

 The Investment Manager prepares daily cash forecasts on behalf of the Company and maintains sufficient cash to meet normal operating requirements.
 The Company has a policy of not borrowing money other than on a short-term basis for settlement purposes.